Overview

 Tanks and APCs.

 Tanks and APCs can be found around Paris unattended.
 If Sean get the perk "Wheelman" he can store tanks and APCs in the garages.
-To obtain the Wheelman perk you will have to collect all cars in the game or just buy the Gold Perk upgrade at a weapons dealer.
+To obtain the Wheelman perk you will have to collect all standard cars in the game or just buy the Gold Perk upgrade at a weapons dealer.

-| Name | Class | Description | R/P | T.S. | Acc. | S/B |
+Name | Class | Description | R/P | T.S. | Acc. | S/B |

-AR 33 | Tank/APC | "The ugly little bugger is a common sight on the streets of paris.
+AR 33 | Tank/APC | "The ugly little bugger is a common sight on the streets of Paris.
 Don't be fooled by her looks, this baby can cause some serious mayhem in the wrong hands." - Sean Devlin | 50 | 62 | 4 | 7 BP |

 Flammwagen | Tank/APC | " The stuff of nightmares—a Nazi tank fitted with multiple flamethrowers.
 If ya see one comin’ at ya, run the other way." - Sean Devlin | 50 | 32 | 2 | 7 BP |